Allagash River Canoe Trip

 ---|---|

-The Allagash River canoe trip is the most famous of all Maine’s river trips.
+The Allagash River Canoe Trip is the most famous of Maine’s rivers.
 It was established in 1966 by the state legislature to protect its “forever wild” status.
 In 1970, the Allagash was the first river to receive the US Department of the Interior’s Wild and Scenic River designation.
-Our most popular 6-day Allagash trip starts at the head of Long Lake and continues to our take out in Allagash Village, often referred to as “Moose Town.”
+Our most popular 6-day Allagash trip starts at the head of Long Lake and continues to our take-out in Allagash Village, often referred to as “Moose Town.”

 The Allagash River is suitable for beginners and provides the best moose-viewing opportunities of all Maine river trips.
-We schedule our Allagash trips on the shoulder months (May, June and September) to avoid the summer crowds.
+We schedule our Allagash canoe trips on the shoulder months (May, June, September, and early October) to avoid the summer crowds.
 We also allow for more days on the river for a given section than most outfitters to have time to enjoy the country.
-If you want a relaxed paced trip with time to fish, swim, explore artifacts from the logging era, come with us!
+If you want a relaxed paced trip with time to fish, swim, and explore artifacts from the logging era, come with us!
 The highlight of every Allagash trip is a leisurely lunch at the spectacular 50-foot Allagash Falls.
-Fishing on the Allagash is best late May to mid-June or the end of September.
+Fishing on the Allagash is best in late May to mid-June or the end of September.
 Campsites are rustic but comfortable, with fire pits, outhouses, and picnic tables.
 To view a trip itinerary, click here.

 If you want to explore more of the Allagash country, we can design a custom Allagash canoe trip based on your interests and availability from 5-9 days long.
 Popular options are: